In this guide, I’ll help you get set up with a Smarkets Exchange account and introduce you to their site.

 Smarkets often run special offers for new customers, so be sure to check my matched betting guide page to make sure you’re getting the best deal.

 Their standard welcome offer is a £10.00 bonus.
-Just make sure your first deposit is at least £20.00 and then once the bonus has been credited to your account, any losses will be refunded up to a maximum of £10.00.
+Just make sure your first deposit is at least £20.00 and then your first £10.00 of losses will be refunded into your account.

 You just need to click this link to get the offer, after which you should see a page that looks like this…